Menu

 What are the Recommended Foot Candles for Paint Booths?

-Proper illumination levels depend on the specific painting operations and quality requirements.
+Proper illumination depends on painting operations and quality needs.
 Based on industry standards and our experience designing hundreds of booth layouts:

 • General Automotive Painting: 50-80 foot candles